FAQs

 If Golden Charter ceased trading, your money would continue to be held in the Trust until the time of need.
 You would also retain the right to cancel your plan and receive a refund subject to the terms and conditions of your plan.
 The Trust would continue as long as is necessary to make payments to funeral directors for all plans as they mature.

-What happens if the Trust ceased to exist?
+What would happen if the Trust ceased to exist?

-Should the Trust cease to exist, your payments are covered by the Financial Services Compensation Scheme (FSCS).
-In such circumstances you may be entitled to compensation subject to FSCS limits (currently £85,000 per individual plan holder with some exceptions) or the FSCS may instead arrange for continuity of your plan through another authorised funeral plan provider as an alternative to compensation.
-Please refer to the FSCS website www.fscs.org.uk for further information.
+Although it’s unlikely, if the Golden Charter Trust ceased to exist, your payments would be covered by the Financial Services Compensation Scheme (FSCS).
+This means you may be entitled to compensation subject to FSCS limits (currently £85,000 per individual plan holder with some exceptions) or the FSCS may instead arrange for continuity of your plan through another authorised funeral plan provider as an alternative to compensation.
+Please visit the FSCS website www.fscs.org.uk for further information

 If the funeral director can’t perform your funeral we will select another funeral director to carry out your funeral arrangements as detailed in your plan.